GIP-ITC-UniversityTwente/workshop-postgis-vector/README.md

 ```
 You should now have a data set.
 If it is JSON, ogr2ogr as discussed below can help you to load it into your table.
 Understand that for such to work you need to indicate names of the database server, database, schema, and table.
 Because csv files are another very common data container, we explain how these must be handled for ingestion into a database.
 This is probably what you should try out for this first dataset.
 Here are the steps:

-1. think up a proper name for the table that will hold your dataset, and look at the data first to understand which attributes (column) the table has, and which data type is associated with each attribute.
+1. think up a proper name for the table that will hold your dataset, and look at the data first to understand which attributes (columns) the table has, and which data type is associated with each attribute.
 2. create the table in *YOURSCHEMA*.
 This could be done with a sql CREATE TABLE statement, but we suggest here that you use the pgAdmin GUI to create the table and one by one also its attributes.
 We advice that you use the same sequence of attributes as the dataset uses.
 Decide whether your dataset already has an attribute (or a combination of these) that can function as primary key.
 If so, define this while creating the table.
 If not so, create an extra attribute, named *dsid* for instance of type *serial*.
 This type hands out unique integer numbers to newly created tuples automatically.
-Define the primary now when you are still in table creation mode.
+Define the primary key now, when you are still in table creation mode.
 If you forgot, open the table properties and define it still.
-3. By now, you should have a data table that has attributes and a primary key defined, but that has no data yet.
-For sake of discussion, we will cal it *mytable* here, but understand that is a hopelessly stupid name for a real table.
-You ewant to study the contents of the csv file briefly.
-Open it, but not in EXCEL!
-This software changes your data unknowingly, so better iuse a plain text editor like Notepad or so, to look inside.
+3. at this stage, you should have a data table that has attributes and a primary key defined, but that has no data yet.
+For sake of discussion, we will call it *mytable* here, but understand that that is a hopelessly stupid name for a real table.
+You want to study the contents of the csv file briefly.
+Open it, but not in Excel!
+This software changes your data unknowingly, so better use a plain text editor like Notepad or so, to look inside.

 You want to know a few things now: is there a header line or does the first line already have real data values.
 What is the sequence of attributes provided?
 Which character (if any) separates different values?
-Which character (if any) is used to delineate string values?
-Take a note because you will need this info.
-If your data holds non-asciss characters, you shoudl also find out which character encoding is used.
-(We do not think this is a problem in this exercise, but in general it can be.)
+Which character (if any) is used to quote string values?
+Take a note because you will need this information.
+If your data holds non-ascii characters, you should also find out which character encoding is used.
+(We do not think this is a problem in this exercise, but in general it can be.
+See bracketed note below.)
 4. Time to upload the data.
 We assume it is in the file *mydataset.csv*.
-There is succinct need to understand that the data is on your machine and not on the server machine.
-So, we need help to bring it across.
+There is a succinct need to understand that the data is on your machine and not on the server machine.
+So, we need help to bring it across to the server.

 The commandline tool **psql** does just that: if you call it, you will be prompted to type commands which the tool will execute against a remote server.
 For this exercise, you should start up psql in the directory where your data file is, as that is the easiest operation.
 The typical incantation to start your session can be this:
 ```os